Darginec05/Yoopta-Editor/packages/core/starter-kit/README.md

 # StarterKit plugin

-StarterKit is plugin for Yoopta-Editor
+StarterKit is package for quick start with full setup It includes all plugins, tools and marks

 ### Installation